dongmeic/TavelModel/README.md

 # TavelModel
-The repository is created to organize the scripts to run the trip-based travel demand model for CLMPO.
+To run the trip-based travel demand model for CLMPO

+## Computer set-up
+Install EMME, Cygwin, R, and Python 2.7, and set up the environmental variables

+## Review training materials